Rajpratik71/linux-manPages/pnmtosgi.md

        pnmtosgi [-verbatim|-rle] [-imagename Name] [pnmfile]

 DESCRIPTION
        Reads a portable anymap as input.
-Produces an SGI image file as out‐ put.
+Produces an SGI image file as output.
 The SGI image will be 2-dimensional (1 channel) for PBM and PGM input, and 3-dimensional (3 channels) for PPM.

 OPTIONS
        -verbatim